History of Wendy Williams in Timeline

 In June 2019, Wendy Williams attended Los Angeles Pride with Blac Chyna.

-October 17, 2019: Star on the Hollywood Walk of Fame
+October 17, 2019: Hollywood Walk of Fame Star

-On October 17, 2019, Wendy Williams was honored with the 2,677th star on the Hollywood Walk of Fame.
+On October 17, 2019, Wendy Williams received the 2,677th star on the Hollywood Walk of Fame.

-In 2019, Wendy Williams took a six week hiatus from hosting her show due to health issues.
+In 2019, Wendy Williams took a six-week hiatus from hosting her show due to health issues.

-January 2020: Controversy over mocking Joaquin Phoenix
+January 2020: Criticism for Mocking Joaquin Phoenix

-January 2020: Divorce from Kevin Hunter finalized
+January 2020: Divorce Finalized

-May 2020: Hiatus from show due to fatigue caused by Graves' disease
+May 2020: Hiatus due to Fatigue

-In May 2020, Wendy Williams took a hiatus from her show due to fatigue caused by Graves' disease.
-This occurred after she had been hosting the show remotely from March 2020 due to the COVID-19 pandemic.
+In May 2020, Wendy Williams took a hiatus from hosting her show, which had been remote due to the COVID-19 pandemic, due to fatigue caused by Graves' disease.

-September 2021: Positive COVID-19 test
+September 2021: Positive COVID-19 Test

-In September 2021, it was revealed that Wendy Williams tested positive for a breakthrough infection of COVID-19.
-She had not returned to her show after July 2021 due to health issues, and guest hosts filled in during her absence.
+In September 2021, Wendy Williams tested positive for a breakthrough infection of COVID-19.
+This occurred after she had already taken a hiatus from her show due to health issues in July.

-2021: The Wendy Williams Show Ends
+2021: The Wendy Williams Show Ended

 Loading Video...